 - Congratulations to Assistant Research Scientist, Dr. Jerry Bonnell.
 He has received the Klumpke-Roberts Award for outstanding contributions to public understanding and appreciation of astronomy for his work on the Astronomy Picture of the Day.
 Since 1995, he and his co-creator, Dr. Robert Nemiroff, have selected and explained one image of our universe every day.
 Congratulations, Jerry!

 - Congratulations to Douglas Hamilton and team, whose paper "Resonant interactions and chaotic rotation of Pluto's small moons" is published in this week's edition of Nature.
 The study is the first to reveal fascinating details about the orbital and rotational patterns of Pluto and its five known moons.
 The Pluto-Charon "binary planet" orbit around each other and four smaller moons orbit this pair.
 This study has received a lot of attention from news sources like the Washington Post and the New York Times.
-Check out the CMNS release for more information.
+Check out the CMNS release Pluto's Moons Seen in Highest Detail Yet for more information.

 - Graduate student Maggie McAdam has earned a NASA Earth and Space Science Fellowship in planetary science.
 Maggie works with Professor Jessica Sunshine using spectroscopy to study the mineralogy of asteroids, which can help us to understand the distribution of water in the early solar system.
 Way to go, Maggie!